 The diagram below outlines the intervals on the guitar for the chromatic scale with F as the root note.

 It’s important to note that these intervals aren’t static, but relative to the root note.
-For instance, if G was the root note, then on the 6th string 3rd fret would be the perfect unison (P1), 4th fret minor 2nd (m2), 5th fret major 2nd M2), and so on.
+For instance, if G was the root note, then on the 3rd fret of the 6th string would be the perfect unison (P1), 4th fret minor 2nd (m2), 5th fret major 2nd M2), and so on.
 It’s also important to understand that although the diagram above shows all of the intervals on one string, these intervals exist across the entire fretboard, as shown below.

 Applying Intervals to Major/Minor Scales & Chords